 Established in 1949, the Society of Young Publishers is open to anyone in publishing or a related trade (in any capacity) – or who is hoping to be soon.
 Originally aimed at the 18–35 age bracket, we realised that many people are looking to change careers at any stage of life.
 As such, anyone interested in or working in the publishing industry is welcome to join the Society.
 The only exception is that those who have been in the industry for more than 10 years are not able to stand on the committee.
-For more details of the way we run, please view our constitution.
-We have four branches of the SYP – London, Oxford, North/Midlands and Scotland – each offering all the services and opportunities outlined below.
+We have five branches of the SYP – London, Oxford, North, Scotland and Ireland – each offering all the services and opportunities outlined below.
 You can use the tabs above to see what is going on in each of the regional branches.

-The Society of Young Publishers is a voluntary organisation and is run by the four regional committees of dedicated volunteers who give up their spare time to help others take their first steps into the industry and progress within it.
+The Society of Young Publishers is a voluntary organisation and is run by the five regional committees, and one national committee, of dedicated volunteers who give up their spare time to help others take their first steps into the industry and progress within it.
 All members are particularly encouraged to join the committee or become otherwise involved in the running of the society.
 Getting involved is the best way to make new friends, meet new contacts and increase your skill set for getting into, and progressing in, the publishing industry.

 Every month, or every two months in some regions, the SYP discusses a topic of relevance to the current publishing scene.
 Past topics have included marketing, internet bookselling, literary agents, commissioning, editorial roles, selling rights, children's book publishing, production, publicity and the evolution of digital publishing.
 Guest speakers are drawn from a wide background and we try to balance the meetings so that different opinions are represented.
-Check the website regularly for details of forthcoming events, also detailed in our events email and on our Facebook page.
-Entrance is usually FREE to members, with a fee for non-members.
+Check the website regularly for details of forthcoming events, also detailed in our events emails and branch-specific Facebook pages.
+Entrance is usually free to members, with a fee for non-members.
 Your membership automatically covers meetings in all UK regions.

 The SYP organises regular social events which are attended by people with a range of experience and backgrounds.
 Previous social events have included visits to book-related exhibitions, literary pub crawls, and Stand Up for Books with literary performances from well-known and up-and-coming authors.
 These events are the ideal opportunity to make new contacts in the industry, learn about other people’s roles and how they got there, and explore your publishing-related interests with fellow aficionados.

 The SYP's magazine (3–4 issues a year), mailed free to members, keeps you up to date with SYP activities and what's going on in the rest of publishing.
 InPrint provides a selection of articles, guest interviews and reports, and acts as a platform for the interchange of opinion and ideas.
-Click here to browse our online archive of back print issues.
 All members are welcome to contribute articles or get involved with the running of the magazine.

 PressForward is the SYP blog, featuring write-ups and reviews of publishing events, interviews with key figures in the industry, and all the news on what the SYP has coming up soon.